Browser issue

 labour force participation rate

-The labour force participation rate is the rate of people who are in the labour force compared to the people who are in the working-age population.
+The labour force participation rate is the percentage of the working-age population that is either employed or actively seeking employment.
+It measures how many people are engaged in the labour market compared to the total number of people eligible to work.

 Large Scale Asset Purchase programme